Eccentric millisecond pulsar + subdwarf B star from rotationally delayed accretion-induced-collapse scenario: DISCUSSIONS AND CONCLUSIONS

 \section{DISCUSSIONS AND CONCLUSIONS}

-In this paper, following the suggestion of \citet{FREIRE14}, i.e, the RD-AIC scenario could produce the eccentric MSP + He WD systems, I predict that there could be 6700-15000 eccentric MSP + sdB systems in the Galaxy, whose orbital parameters are also given, e.g. their eccentricities are between 0.09 and 0.17 for a symmetric-collapse assumption (see Fig.~\ref{mnsm2} and Fig.~\ref{eporb2}), and most of them have a MSP less massive than 1.5 $M_{\odot}$.
-To produce such a system, the mass transfer must begin in HG for an initial ONeMg WD + MS system.
-Their delay time is hundreds of Myr and peaks at $\sim300$ Myr.
-So, such systems would be discovered in relatively young environments, e.g. in the Galactic thin disc.
-In particular, considering a low kick velocity for an AIC process, such a system may have a low peculiar velocity and a disk orbit in the Galaxy.
-A potential discovery of the eccentric MSP + sdB systems would provide another indirect evidence for the AIC process.
+In this study, inspired by the suggestion of \citet{FREIRE14} that the RD-AIC scenario may account for the formation of eccentric MSP + He WD systems, I estimate that there could be 6700-15000 eccentric MSP + sdB systems in the Galaxy.
+Their orbital parameters are also predicted; for instance, under the assumption of symmetric collapse, their eccentricities lie between 0.09 and 0.17 (see Figures~\ref{mnsm2} and \ref{eporb2}), with most MSPs having masses below 1.5 $M_{\odot}$.
+The formation of such systems requires mass transfer to initiate during the HG phase in an initial ONeMg WD + MS bianry.
+The delay time for their emergence is on the order of several hundred Myr, peaking at $\sim300$ Myr.
+Therefore, these systems are expected to be found in relatively young environments such as the Galactic thin disk.
+In particular, if the associated AIC involves only a low kick velocity, the resulting systems are likely to possess low peculiar velocities and follow disk-like orbits in the Galaxy.
+A future detection of eccentric MSP + sdB binaries would thus offer additional indirect evidence in support of the AIC process.